Helena Rutherfurd Ely: Meadowburn Farm

 Ely and her husband owned a 350-acre country estate named Meadowburn Farm in Vernon Township, New Jersey.
 Part of Meadowburn was given to Ely by her mother as a wedding gift in 1881.
 The remainder, including the main house was purchased by Ely from the DeKay family, a colonial family that had settled in this area in the 1720s and played a prominent role in the New York–New Jersey Line War.
 The Rutherfurd family owned large tracts throughout Sussex County and was descended from early colonial proprietors.
 Ely spent half of each year on the farm, experimenting with filling plots with the perennial plants.

 In 1930, the property was sold to the Coster family who employed Ely's gardener, Albert Furman, to maintain the property.
 Under Furman and later his son's guidance, the property retained a great number of Ely's plantings.

 On August 9, 1993, Meadowburn Farm was placed on the National Register of Historic Places to recognize Helena Rutherfurd Ely's contributions to gardening.

 Personal life

 On June 17, 1880, at Trinity Church, in Newark, New Jersey, she married Alfred Ely II (1852–1914), son of Lucy Cooley and Alfred Brewster Ely, who was an attorney and partner in the New York City law firm Agar, Ely & Fulton.
 They had two children: a son Alfred (III) (1884–1959) and daughter Helena (1881–1970).

-After her husband's death, Helena married Benjamin T. Fairchild in 1916.
+After her husband's death, Helena Ely married Benjamin T. Fairchild in 1916.